Xentrk/x3mRouting/README.md

     have been removed and the features combined into one script called **x3mRouting.sh**.
   * The method used to create the IPSET list is passed to **x3mRouting.sh** as a parameter.
 If the ASN, Amazon AWS or dnsmasq parameter is not specified, **x3mRouting.sh** will default to the manual method.
   * Running **x3mRouting.sh** will automatically perform the set-up.
+    * **/jffs/scripts/nat-start** is used to execute the scripts at system boot or during a firewall restart event.
-The features of **openvpn-event** are used to run the script during a VPN Client up event and remove the routing rule during a VPN Client down event.
-The use of **/jffs/scripts/nat-start** to run the scripts at system boot is no longer recommended.
+    * The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event.
-  * IPSET lists are updated automatically during an VPN Client up event.
-  * Simplified the ability to delete an IPSET list and associated routing rules, openvpn-event files and cru jobs.
+  * Simplified the ability to delete an IPSET list and associated routing rules, nat-start and openvpn-event files, and cru jobs.
   * **VPN Server to VPN Client** routing feature of **x3mRouting.sh**
     * The **x3mRouting.sh** script will create the required VPN Server nvram entry, eliminating the need to manually enter the VPN Server IP address in the OpenVPN Client Screen.
 The VPN Client will be restarted for the update to take effect.
 Once the restart has completed, you can view the entry in the OpenVPN Client Screen.
   * **VPN Server to VPN Client** and **VPN Server to IPSET List**